krox/dawn/README.md

 * other
   - [ ] unsat proofs
   - [ ] multithreading
-  - [ ] memory-efficient reading of huge problems
+  - [ ] interface for incremental problems